 Huong, D. T. T., 2008.
 Radio and its listenership in the internet age: case studies of the Voice of Vietnam (VOV) and VOVNews.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (.pdf supplied by EThOS)|